ewbrowntech/ewbrowntech/README.md

 in our Lunar Permenance unit, where we are building a next-generation human-rated lunar lander for NASA.
 I spend my work hours building and maintaining CI/CD pipelines, constructing and integrating API's, managing cloud infrastructure, and more.
-I spend my free time hours doing largely the same thing!
+I spend my free time doing largely the same thing!
 I am passionate about space exploration and industrial development, public transportation, and internet infrastructure.

 <a href="https://www.linkedin.com/in/ethan-brown-swe/">[LinkedIn]</a> - <a href="https://discordapp.com/users/fortuity/">[Discord]</a> - <a href="mailto:ethan@ewbrowntech.com">[Email]</a>